Renewable energy in Africa: Renewable energy resources

 Hydroelectric, wind and solar power all derive their energy from the Sun.
 The Sun emits more energy in one second (3.827 × 1026 J) than is available in all of the fossil fuels present on earth (3.9 × 1022 J), and therefore has the potential to provide all of our current and future global energy requirements.
 Since solar energy production has no direct emissions and does not require refueling, African nations can protect their people, their environment, and their future economic development by using renewable energy sources To this end they have a number of possible options.
+There has been a collaborative effort across Africa to support the development of renewable energy through the Africa Renewable Energy Initiative (AREI).

 Solar resources

 Africa receives the most sunlight in comparison to all the other continents on Earth, especially as there are many perpetually sunny areas like the huge Sahara Desert.

 It has much greater solar resources than any other continent.
 Desert regions stand up as the having the most sunlight while rain forests are considerably cloudier but still get a good global solar irradiation because of the proximity with the equator.

-The distribution of solar resources across Africa is fairly uniform, with more than 85% of the continent's landscape receiving at least 2,000 kWh/(m² year).
+The distribution of solar resources across Africa is fairly uniform, with more than 85% of the continent's landscape receiving at least 2,000 kWh/(m2 year).
 A recent study indicates that a solar generating facility covering just 0.3% of the area comprising North Africa could supply all of the energy required by the European Union.
 This is the same land area as the state of Maine.

 The Ouarzazate Solar power plant was completed in 2016, in Morocco.